-Very recently, I was reading a book on finances, and the author gave an excellent piece of advice.
+Recently I read a book on finances and entrepreneurship, The Millionaire Fastlane by DJ DeMarco, and the author gave an excellent piece of advice.
 He said, “Be an owner, not a consumer.”

-Already, I’m sure you have ideas in your mind what that might mean.
-The phrase sounds like good, solid advice, especially in a book on finances.
+Already, I'm sure you have some ideas in your mind what that might mean.
+The phrase sounded like good, solid advice, especially in a book on finances.

 To illustrate my point, here are several ways that being an owner differs from being a consumer.